BuvinJT/distbuilder/docs/QtCpp.md

 [package.pri](https://raw.githubusercontent.com/BuvinJT/distbuilder/master/examples/hello_qt/hello/package/package.pri).
 At the top of that, you'll find:

 	# Get the python interpreter path from an environmental variable, if possible.
 	# Note, that may be assigned in a .pro.user.
-If that is not defined, fallback to
+If that is not defined, fall-back to
-	# a hardcoded value which assumes you want to use "python" from the system path.
+	# a hard-coded value which assumes you want to use "python" from the system path.
 	PY_PATH=$$getenv( PYTHON_PATH )
 	isEmpty(PY_PATH){ PY_PATH=python }